enPlace/react-Battleship/README.md

 - In example 2, we _do_ get a sunk ship, but there is an extra hit square that hasn't been sunk.
 Again, a human would realize that this is another ship to hone in on.

 ## Using stacks to hone in on all ships
+A straightforward way to handle this is to use stacks to make sure that we are sinking all of the ships that we hit.